 What is Residual Income?

-Residual Income measures the excess net operating income earned over the required rate of return on a company’s operating assets.
+Residual Income is the excess net operating income earned over the required rate of return on a company’s operating assets.

-In corporate finance, the term “residual income” is defined as the operating income generated by a project or investment in excess of the minimum required rate of return.
+In corporate finance, residual income is defined as the operating income generated by a project or investment in excess of the minimum required rate of return.

 The first step in estimating the residual income is calculating the product of the minimum required rate of return and the average operating assets.